How?

 Ian H Smith

-As Artificial Intelligent (AI) Chatbots and Agents become increasingly adopted and as enterprises increasingly look for better value for money from their creative, proferssional and tech services providers, the linear billable people hours business model is under threat and in decline.
+As Artificial Intelligent (AI) Chatbots and Agents become increasingly adopted and as enterprises increasingly look for better value for money from their creative, healthcare, professional and tech services providers, the linear billable people hours business model is under threat from AI.

 Knowledge-intensive services firms have long relied on a linear revenue model where income is directly tied to hours worked.
 However, the advent of AI has disrupted this structure.
 Tools like generative AI can draft documents, analyse data, and streamline workflows in a fraction of the time once required, reducing billable hours.